 The Energy Division's third-party contractor, E & E, will report to the Energy Division PM.
-E & E's assigned Compliance Manager (Energy Division CM) is Ms. Rachel James who will be the designated point of contact.
+E & E's assigned Compliance Manager (Energy Division CM) is Ms. Jenny Vick who will be the designated POC.
 The Energy Division CM will report to the Energy Division PM.
-E & E's assigned Deputy Compliance Manager (Energy Division DCM) is Ms. Jenny Vick, who will assist the CM in all project areas.
-The Energy Division CM and/or DCM will consult with the Energy Division PM to determine the appropriate level of inspection frequency, and will also oversee one or more Compliance Monitors, the on-the-ground personnel responsible for observing and reporting compliance with the terms and conditions of the CPUC Certificate of Public Convenience and Necessity.
+E & E's assigned Deputy Compliance Manager (Energy Division DCM) is Ms. Caitlin Barns, who will assist the CM in all project areas.
+The Energy Division CM and/or DCM will consult with the Energy Division PM to determine the appropriate level of inspection frequency and will also oversee one or more Compliance Monitors.
+The CPUC Compliance Monitors (E & E or Ecotech) are the on-the-ground personnel responsible for observing and reporting compliance issues and will notify appropriate project members of any problems or compliance issues.
 The number of Compliance Monitors and frequency of site inspections will depend on the number of concurrent construction activities and their locations.
 The Energy Division CM and DCM are an integral part of the project team and will stay apprised of construction activities, schedule changes, and construction progress.
-The Energy Division CM, DCM, and Compliance Monitors will document compliance through daily site inspection forms, the use of a table tracking APMs and mitigation measures, and monthly reports to the Energy Division PM.
+The Energy Division CM, DCM, and Compliance Monitors will document compliance through daily site inspection forms, the use of a table for tracking APMs and mitigation measures, and monthly reports to the Energy Division PM.